The Coronavirus Pandemic, Control, Obsession and Buy to Let – A Personal Story

 So, I’m a team player.
 But then again, in work, I’m not.

-At work, I never really felt that I could be a part of a team where full membership of that team involved identifying with company goals and targets.
+At work, working for other people in a big organisation, I never really felt that I could be a part of a team where full membership of that team involved identifying with company goals and targets.
 I just couldn’t.
 My feelings towards work varied between “enduring it” and actively “despising it” and wanting to do something else.
 But what else?

 So, whilst I thought about it, I took a 2-year part time (evening) MBA at Cass Business School.
 At least, I thought, it would help me and give me a leg up on others on the greasy corporate pole.

 And I kept thinking about other ways I could make money – ways which I would find more fun and which perhaps would appeal to the more singular aspects of my personality in business.

 When I First Heard About Buy to Let

 In 1989 and 1990 I began to hear about the possibilities arising from the government’s loosening of restrictions on the private rented sector, which by 1989 had collapsed to around 8% of the total stock, mainly due to ludicrous restrictions such as rent controls and repossession rules which had meant a landlord would have a very hard time ever recovering possession of his property.
 (The sector, which had formed 50% of all housing stock, immediately post WW2, had fallen a long way, which was, in turn, making labour mobility very hard because people could not easily move for jobs if getting accommodation was so hard to do).

 I remember Johnson Fry (now long gone and gobbled up by rival Legg Mason) had a series of funds, (configured a bit like investment trusts I recall), which invested in what we would now call buy to let property.

 It looked good, but I wanted to do things on my own, not invest in a collective fund, so I started delving in and researching a bit more.
 I had already bought and let a large house to lodgers and this had whetted my appetite for more of this.